nihalsheikh/CS50P/README.md

 # CS50P: Introduction to Programming with Python

-<p>this is a repository I made to practice python programming along with a goal of keeping track of my learnings and making that github heatmap green</p>
+<p>This is a repository made to track practice python programming along with a goal of keeping track of my learnings and making that github heatmap green</p>

 ## Index
 - [week 0](#week-0)